Skip to main contentSkip to main navigation

 • Current resume (with employment month/day/year)

-When contacting an office, if you have to leave a voice mail message slowly and clearly state your name, phone number and program you are interested in.
+To initiate the application process with Michigan Works!, connect with one of the six Oakland County offices.
+If you have to leave a voice mail message, pleaase slowly and clearly state your name, phone number and program you are interested in.
 Tip: make sure your voice mail box is not full!

 If you live outside of Oakland County, we ask that you connect with your local County’s Michigan Works! office for details about funding.